pyrocko/pyrocko/doc/source/library/examples/fdsn_download.rst

 Seismic data from Geofon
 -------------------------

-The following demo explains how to download both, waveform, as well as response information.
-Latter is used to deconvolve the transfer function from traces in a second step.
+The following demo explains how to download waveform data and instrument response information.
+Latter is used to deconvolve the transfer function from the waveform traces in a second step.

 ::